aminrz3/CustomTagView/README.md

         />
 ```

-You can set the separator according to your text
+You can set the separator according to your text\n
 text = My name is Amin Rahimzadeh ------> Separator is space
 ```kotlin
     val textCustomTagView = findViewById<TextCustomTagView>(R.id.textCustomTagView)